Citation, DOI & article data

 The pathogenesis is controversial with two major schools of thought 3,5:

-- obstruction-vacuum theory: where eustachian tube dysfunction is thought to be the underlying abnormality 1,5 and causes mucosal oedema with repeated episodes of bleeding
+- obstruction-vacuum theory: where eustachian tube dysfunction is thought to be the underlying abnormality 1,5 and causes mucosal edema with repeated episodes of bleeding

 - exposed marrow theory: where hyperplastic mucosa invades the underlying bone and exposes bone marrow, which in turn bleeds 3